pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 4. Configure the role.
 See [Creating an IAM role (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).
 In the Account ID field, enter the TiDB Cloud Account ID and  TiDB Cloud External ID you have noted down in Step 1.

 5. Get the Role-ARN.
-Go to IAM > Access Management > Roles.
+Go to **AWS Console > IAM > Access Management > Roles**.
 Click the role you have created, and note down the ARN.
 You will use it when importing data into TiDB Cloud.

 6. Import data to TiDB Cloud.
 See [Step 3.
 Import data into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-import-data-into-tidb-cloud).